topeysoft/iot-mqtt-server/ota-portal/README.md

 ## UI Specifications

 ### Application Header
-- These will be fixed at the top of every page of the app and will contain the following (in order)
+- This will be fixed at the top of every page of the app and will contain the following (in order)
     - Brand (OTA  Portal)
     - Search bar (with button on the right)
     - Current user info (Logged in as user@email.com)
     - a pipe character
     - Sign out link (Sign out)

-### Application Header
+### Application Menu
 - These will be below the header on the RHS at the same level with the rest of the page content and will contain the following links (in order)
     - Dashboard
     - Firmwares